troZee/ea_react_native_module_tealeaf/README.md

 # Only iOS is supported at this moment

+---

+## Features
+- Will automatically capture pages after they completed by React Javascript Bridge.
+- Will log ReactLayoutTime via custom event based on when component render and completion of React Javascript Bridge, but this will requiere of manual instrumentation to get correct values.
+---
 ## Getting started

 **This module uses only enhanced replay, if you like to use traditional replay.
 Use https://www.npmjs.com/package/react-native-wcxa**